LaurenAMolloy/brewdog-of-the-day/README.md

-# Brewdog of the Day - A fun "Brewdog" themed app based on the classic random quote generator!
+# Brewdog of the Day - A fun "Brewdog" themed SPA based on the classic random quote generator!

 ## Table of contents